Zaxcoding/bosstweed-zaxcoding-collaboration/BossGreed/src/editor/readME.txt

 ReadME for the Editor:

+// Fri July 20, 2012

+Game2.java:
+	The version I'll be working on as I re-write the engine.
+I've barely touched it, so don't even bother checking it out.

+Level.java:
+	Mostly a shell, will contain a lot of stuff.
+The loading for the game will be done from these.

+LevelEditor.java:

+	Controls:
+	Right click a piece to select it (more below).
+	M to move a selected piece (it picks it up and makes it your current piece).
+	Delete to delete the selected piece.

+	Notes:
+	Added selecting pieces.
+Right click on an already-placed piece to select it.
+It is highlighted in red.
+		- Also note the additional text that appears on the right side, associated with it.
+		- Also also, right click on a non-piece to deselect.
+	Added a partner system.
+Select a piece (right click), then click '*SET PARTNER*' and left click another piece to set the partner.
+		- Once set, you have the option to select an action (by clicking on it).
+An arrow shows your choice.
+	Added moving selected pieces.
+	Added default behavior for coins to partner themselves and disappear.

 // Thur July 19, 2012

 Fixed the grav flip so that you can increase i (or decrease init) and it will cycle through the images.